-2011-2015 Chevrolet Cruze: problems, fuel economy, driving experience, photos
+2011-2015 Chevrolet Cruze: problems, pros and cons, photos

 The Chevrolet Cruze is a global car, designed by an international engineering team and sold in 115 countries.
-Stylish and roomy, the Cruze was a big step up from the previous GM budget compacts, the Cavalier and the Cobalt.
+Stylish and roomy, the Cruze was a big step up from the previous GM budget compacts, the Cavalier

 2012 Chevrolet Cruze.